-al for Task Force Consideration SSC 2017 Biennial Meeting □ Growing Area □ Harvesting/Handling/Distribu □ Administrative tion

-Submitter Al Sunseri

-Affiliation P & J Oyster Company

-Address Line 1 1039 Toulouse Street

-Address Line 2

-City, State, Zip New Orleans, LA 70112

-Phone 504-523-2651

-Fax 504-529-7966

-Email asunseri@bellsouth.net

-Proposal Subject Shellstock Dealer Unannounced Inspection using GPS

-Specific NSSP Guide Reference Section II.
-Model Ordinance Chapter X. General Requirements for Dealers .04 Certification Requirements

-Text of Proposal/ Requested Action A. General.
-(1) No person shall act as a dealer prior to obtaining certification.
-(2) Any person who wants to be a dealer shall: (a) Make application to the Authority for certification; (b) Have and implement a HACCP Plan, and have a program of monitoring and record keeping in compliance with 21 CFF appears in the Federal Register of December 18, 1995, excerequirement for harvester identification on a dealer's tag. (c) Obtain Authority approved training at an interval to be determed Authority not to exceed five (5) years.
-The training sharequired processing, handling, and transportation practices as by the Authority.
-A dealer shall be allowed ninety (90) day, initial licensing to obtain the required education. (i) A dealer shall receive proof of completion of the required Proof of training obtained by the dealer shall be preseduthority prior to certification, recertification, or licens (ii) At a minimum, one (1) individual involved in the operations shall obtain the required training. (iii) The dealer shall maintain the record of the completed training. (iiii) The dealer shall maintain the record of the completed training. (iii) The dealer shall maintain the record of the completed training. (iii) At a minimum, one (1) individual involved in the operations shall obtain the required training. (iii) The dealer shall maintain the record of the completed training. (iii) At a minimum, one (1) individual involved in the operations shall obtain the required training. (iii) At a minimum, one (1) individual involved in the operations shall obtain the required training. (iii) At a minimum, one (1) individual involved in the operations shall obtain the required training. (iii) At a minimum, one (1) individual involved in the operations shall obtain the record of the completed training.
-R 123 as it rept for the ined by the all include determined in following ed training.
-The shellfish aining.
-If facilities, onveyance, inspections are's Vibrio

-Public Health Significance Every Certified Dealer, including those who only have a refrigerated truck, representation to have an unannounced inspection conducted by the State Authority to meet compliance with the NSSP-Model Ordinance.

-Cost Information None or very little cost-An application can be added to a cell phone to track the shellstock dealers truck. ne certified
+Submitter Al Sunseri Affiliation P & J Oyster Company Email asunseri@bellsouth.net Proposal Subject Shellstock Dealer Unannounced Inspection using GPS Specific NSSP Section II.
+Model Ordinance Chapter X. General Requirements for Dealers Guide Reference .04 Certification Requirements Text of Proposal/ A. General.
+Requested Action (1) No person shall act as a dealer prior to obtaining certification.
+(2) Any person who wants to be a dealer shall: (a) Make application to the Authority for certification; (b) Have and implement a HACCP Plan, and have a program of sanitation monitoring and record keeping in compliance with 21 CFR 123 as it appears in the Federal Register of December 18, 1995, except for the requirement for harvester identification on a dealer's tag. (c) Obtain Authority approved training at an interval to be determined by the Authority not to exceed five (5) years.
+The training shall include required processing, handling, and transportation practices as determined by the Authority.
+A dealer shall be allowed ninety (90) days following initial licensing to obtain the required education. (i) A dealer shall receive proof of completion of the required training.
+Proof of training obtained by the dealer shall be presented to the Authority prior to certification, recertification, or licensing. (ii) At a minimum, one (1) individual involved in the shellfish operations shall obtain the required training. (iii) The dealer shall maintain the record of the completed training.
+(3) Each dealer shall have a business address at which inspections of facilities, activities, or equipment can be conducted.
+(4) A dealer shall have a GPS tracking device on their refrigerated conveyance, (refrigerated truck), so the State Authority can conduct unannounced inspections to assure compliance with time-temperature requirements of the State's Vibrio vulnificus and/or Vibrio parahaemolyticus Control Plans.
+Public Health Every Certified Dealer, including those who only have a refrigerated truck, must be able Significance to have an unannounced inspection conducted by the State Authority to meet satisfactory compliance with the NSSP-Model Ordinance.
+Cost Information None or very little cost-An application can be added to a cell phone to track the certified shellstock dealers truck.
+Action by 2017 Recommends no action on Proposal 17-215.
+Task Force II Rationale: This proposal is adequately in the Model Ordinance.